MuhammedHussein3/MuhammedHussein3/README.md

 <h3 align="center">
-  I'm a Software Engineer with deep expertise in Java and the Spring Framework.
-My strong problem-solving skills and passion for crafting innovative solutions drive me to deliver high-quality software.
-I have experience in developing and maintaining microservices for CRM systems, where I focus on designing and implementing scalable and efficient solutions for managing customer relationships and business operations.
+Software Engineer specializing in Java Backend with 2 years of experience involved in the software industry for over 3 years.
+Proficient in designing and implementing scalable microservices using Java, Kotlin and Spring Boot, with a solid understanding of database management.
 </h3>

 ## Connect with Me